JFincher42/PokemonLab/README.md

   You must implement appropriate getters and setters for each field.

 * toString
   You must implement an appropriate `toString()` method.
-It should return a string representing all the data about the given Pokemon, in a format suitable for your game.
+It returns a `String` representing all the data about the given Pokemon, in a format suitable for your game.

-* `void attack(PokemonBase enemy)`
+* `int attack(PokemonBase enemy)`
   Implements an attack on the provided enemy.

   There must be an `attack()` method that receives a PokemonBase object, representing the Pokemon being attacked.
-This method calculates a random amount of damage between 1 and the difference between the attacking Pokemon’s attack and the attacked Pokemon’s defense.
-It prints out the following message:
+This method calculates a random amount of damage between 1 and the difference between the attacking Pokemon’s attack and the attacked Pokemon’s defense, and returns that value.
+After an attack, the following message is displayed:

   >*name* attacks the *enemy name* doing *damage* damage.

-  and reduces the enemy Pokemon’s health by the damage amount calculated.
+  The enemy Pokemon’s health is reduced by the damage amount returned.

 * `void damage(int damageAmt)`
   Reduces Pokemon health by a set amount.

-  There must be a damage() method that allows the Pokemon’s health to be reduced by the amount of damage passed as parameter damageAmt.
+  The `damage()` method reduces the Pokemon’s health by the amount passed as parameter damageAmt.
 It should not allow the health to drop below zero.
-It should display the following message:
+After damage is handled, the following message is displayed:

   >*name* has *health* health left.